-Potential Adverse Effects caused internally or externally:
+Potential adverse effects caused internally or externally:

 - 1. Error in CIOLQ assessment materials - 2.
-Loss or theft of, or breach of confidentiality in assessment materials - 3.
+Loss or theft of, or breach of confidentiality regarding, and or all assessment materials - 3.
 Inability to supply assessment materials for a scheduled date - 4.
 Failure in the delivery of an assessment which threatens Assessors/Examiners to differentiate accurately and consistently across levels of attainment - 5.
-Unable to meet a published date for the issue of results and certificates - 6.
+Inability to meet a published date for the issue of results or certificates - 6.
 CIOLQ have issued incorrect results or certificates - 7.
-Evidence of malpractice resulting in termination of Exam Centre approval - 8.
-Major disruption to assessment conditions at the time of an exam - 9.
-Candidates unable to sit for exams at the scheduled exam venue due to exceptional circumstances - 10.
-Belief that there has been an incident of malpractice or maladministration, which could either invalidate the award of a qualification which it makes available - 11.
+Evidence of malpractice resulting in termination of Exam Venue approval - 8.
+Major disruption to assessment conditions at the time of an exam - Candidates unable to sit for exams at the scheduled exam venue due to exceptional circumstances - 10.
+Belief that there has been an incident of malpractice and/or maladministration, either of which could invalidate the award of a qualification which it makes available - 11.
 CIOLQ have increased costs significantly above the rate of inflation - 12.
-CIOLQ are named as a party in a criminal or civil proceeding or subjected to a regulatory investigation or sanction by any professional, regulatory or government body - 13.
-A Senior Officer is party to criminal proceedings or disqualification as a company director
+CIOLQ is named as a party in a criminal or civil proceeding or subjected to a regulatory investigation or sanction by any professional, regulatory or government body - 13.
+A Senior Officer is a party to criminal proceedings or disqualification as a Company Director

-Exam venue responsibilities
+Exam Venue responsibilities

-CIOLQ will expect all exam venues to have in place a robust Contingency Policy and plan, this will be subject to validation at any time whether during a quality visit or remote audit.
+CIOLQ will expect all Exam Venues to have in place a robust Contingency Policy and plan which must be available and may be subject to validation at any time, whether during a quality visit or remote audit.